joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 Before submitting multiple pull requests, coordinate with others to avoid duplication.
 Each JCB package managed on GitHub will include a **Pull Request Template** with contributor guidelines.

-> **Tip:** Be patient with reviews—community contributions are validated thoroughly for consistency and stability.
+> **Tip:** Be patient with reviews-community contributions are validated thoroughly for consistency and stability.

 ---